panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Reverse Path:
 : The path that is used by a remote node in the context of bidirectional communication.

-Symmetric Path:
-: Denotes the case where the reverse path can be inferred from the path.
-For example, if the path is composed of path elements (PE1, PE2, PE3), if the path is symmetric, the reverse path is (PE3, PE2, PE1).

 Subpath:
 : Given a path, a subpath is a sequence of adjacent path elements of this path.